spideruci/CrossfireMutants/README.md

 ```
 The csvData.csv file contains the raw data of the analysis rendering figures presented in RQ1.

-## fine-grained memory state analysis
+## Experiment 2: fine-grained memory state analysis
 We configured the Docker image to run the analysis on a limited subset of mutants that showcase the assertion candidates' characteristics.
-Additionally, the Docker image includes the full dataset used to present results addressing RQ2–4 in the paper.
+Additionally, the Docker image includes the FULL dataset used to present results addressing RQ2–4 in the paper.

 Please note that the complete analysis requires approximately 1 TB of disk space and may take several weeks to fully execute.
 ### ARM-based machines